 Do 10-20 power strokes at around 22-24 strokes per minute before 10 recovery strokes.
 In the next set, do 10-20 power strokes at around 24-26 strokes per minute before another 10 recovery strokes.
 The final set should be between 28-30 strokes per minute.

-And here is my review of the top rowing machine on Amazon,
+Go here to see a review of the top selling rowing machine on Amazon.